DMacMakes/dmacdocs/content/en/torrens/aac202/week6/index.md

 ## Due This Week

 Homework: Pick one of the madballz (the real foam ball, not a 2D  drawing from their site) and sculpt it as faithfully as you can in 2 hours.
+The base of your sculpt is the sphere in Trying_Out_Brushes.zpr.
+If you overwrote it, get a fresh copy from [zbrush_week6_working_files.zip](zbrush_week6_working_files.zip).
 Use brushes like the standard, dam standard, pinch, inflate, move, hpolish and smooth to reproduce the  clean surfaces and creases.

 {{< alert title="Deliverables and Submission" color= "primary" >}}
 Reply to the `Module 6/Homework: Madballz` thread [on the subject discussion forums](https://laureate-au.blackboard.com/webapps/discussionboard/do/message?action=list_messages&course_id=_83852_1&nav=discussion_board_entry&conf_id=_133461_1&forum_id=_804657_1&message_id=_2001686_1).
 Post the **reference** of your chosen madball along with some **screenshots of the finished sculpt.**